BMI & Weight

 Step-by-step instructions for calculating BMI in both metric and imperial units, with worked examples and the exact formulas used.

 Calculating your BMI takes less than a minute once you know the formula.
 You only need two measurements: your weight and your height.
-Here's how to do it in both metric and imperial systems.
+Here's how to do it in both metric and imperial systems, along with tips for getting accurate inputs and understanding what your result means.

 Metric Formula (kg and meters)